mit-wu-lab/learning-to-delegate/README.md

     1. `generate_multiprocess.py`: [Subproblem Selection Baselines](#subproblem-selection-baselines).
     2. `run_[lkh,hgs].py`: [LKH-3](#lkh-3-baseline) or [HGS](#hgs-baseline) Baseline.
 Obtaining solutions using only the subsolver (i.e. only LKH-3 or HGS) without subproblem selection.

-The commands that we give below uses the directory structure as shown in the [Data and Model Checkpoints](#data-and-model-checkpoints) section below.
+The commands that we give below creates the directory structure as shown in [Directory Structure](#directory-structure).
 If present, the arguments `n_cpus`, `n_process`, and/or `n_threads_per_process` control how much computational resources should be used.

 We give a rough estimate of the single-CPU computation time (except for training) of each process under the Uniform CVRP section.
 In practice we leverage parallelism to run multiple instances in parallel.

-### Data and Model Checkpoints
+### Directory Structure
-We include a zip file with all training / validation data and model configurations / checkpoints at https://www.dropbox.com/s/37n002kezc3t3w0/learning-to-delegate.zip?dl=0.
-The file is 10Gb in size with many small files and may take 30 minutes to an hour to unzip.
+We list below the directory structure of this repo and a [zip file](https://www.dropbox.com/s/37n002kezc3t3w0/learning-to-delegate.zip?dl=0), which contains all training / validation data and model configurations / checkpoints.
+After unzipping the zip file, you may need to manually move `generations/` and `exps/` so they are under this repo cloned from Github.
+The zip file is 10Gb in size with many small files and may take 30 minutes to an hour to unzip.

-We list below the directory structure that the zip file contains.
-You may need to manually move `generations/` and `exps/` so they are under repo cloned from Github.

 ```
 learning-to-delegate/  # Top directory of this Github repo
+ ├─ README.md  # This markdown file
+ ├─ *.py  # Code files
+ ├─ lkh3/  # LKH-3 solver
+ ├─ hgs/  # HGS solver
+ ├─ VRP_Instances_Belgium/  # Real-world dataset from https://antor.uantwerpen.be/xxlrouting/
+ ├─ example.ipynb  # Example script for computing speedup and plotting our paper's curves
- ├─ generations/
+ ├─ generations/  # Zipped problem instances and solution trajectories
  │   ├─ uniform_N[500,1000,2000,3000]/
  │   │   ├─ problems_[train,val,test].npz  # Problem instances with initializations
  │   │   ├─ subproblem_selection_lkh/  # Data from LKH-based subproblem selection
  │   │   │   ├─ train_routeneighbors10/  # k = 10
  │   │   │   │   └─ [0-1999].npz
  │   │   │   ├─ val_routeneighbors10/
  │   │   │   │   └─ [0-39].npz
  │   │   │   └─ [train,val]_routeneighbors5*/  # k = 5
  │   │   └─ subproblem_selection_hgs/
  │   │       └─ [train,val]_routeneighbors10*/
  │   ├─ [clustered,mixed]_nc[3,5,7]_N[500,1000,2000]/